-How do I add a USB printer to Windows 11?
+How do I connect my USB printer to Windows 11?

 Adding a printer to your Windows computer is now more seamless than ever, with Windows 11.
 A wireless printer can be connected to your printer via a Bluetooth or Wi-Fi connection.
 Open Printers & scanners settings and click on Add a device.
 You can add a wired printer the same way, but sometimes you might have to use the Add manually option and follow several more steps.